Atlantic City Conference: The conference

-It was agreed by the conference delegates that investments in the legitimate liquor business and gambling was the way to offset the loss of profits from the end of Prohibition and discussions to divide the country into exclusive franchises and territories for the bosses and their gangs were started at the Atlantic City Conference.

-Another important topic was the ongoing violence and bloodletting that was occurring in Chicago.
-The underworld wars in Chicago and to some extent New York, had brought about a public and media outcry on law enforcement to stop the violence.
-There had been added media and law enforcement attention and this was placing pressure on underworld rackets and operations around the country.
+Another important topic was the ongoing violence in Chicago.
+The underworld wars in Chicago and to some extent New York had brought about a public outcry for law enforcement to stop the violence while heightened media and law enforcement attention was placing pressure on underworld operations around the country.
 Most of the pressure was due to the recent St. Valentine's Day Massacre in Chicago.
 With former Al Capone boss and mentor Johnny Torrio taking the lead and Charlie "Lucky" Luciano and the other delegates backing him up, Capone was chosen as a sacrificial lamb to ease the heat brought on the underworld and its leaders.
 Al Capone was convinced after much debate to allow himself to be arrested on a minor charge and sent to prison for a short period of time, deflecting the media and law enforcement pressure for the good of the whole underworld.
-After the conference was concluded, Chicago underworld boss Al Capone and his bodyguard Frank Rio went to Philadelphia where two friendly cops arrested and charged them with carrying a gun.
+After the conference was concluded, Chicago underworld boss Al Capone and his bodyguard Frank Rio went to Philadelphia, where two friendly police officers arrested them for carrying a gun.
 Al Capone and Frank Rio were sentenced to a year in prison, but were released and back in Chicago after several months.

+Not all discussions were held behind closed doors; delegates also continued their conversations out in the open, with some delegates taking off their socks and rolling up their pants for walks along the beach.
+This made the Conference no great secret, with local newspapers carrying photos of Al Capone and other prominent delegates as they cruised down the Jersey shore boardwalk and beaches, dipping their feet into the water.